 - 1. During the pre-survey planning phase, attempt to source previous mobilisation reports for the planned survey vessel and equipment (even if from another vessel).
 This information will assist in understanding any engineering requirements or complications, thus saving downtime during mobilisation. - 2.
 Ensure adequate resources are assigned for mobilisation of the swath acoustic system on the vessel of opportunity, which typically requires days (2-3 days), not hours. - 3.
-Confirm vessel reference frame to be used along with offsets and keep records and diagrams by either organising a survey of the vessel or re-use the results of a recent one.
+Confirm the vessel reference frame to be used along with offsets and keep records and diagrams by either organising a survey of the vessel or re-use the results of a recent one.
 This establishes the spatial layout of equipment and sensors relative to each other.
 The responsible seabed mapper should conduct QC on any offset report received from a third party or conducted by the team. - 4.
-Make equipment structures as rigid as possible to ensure stable geometry. e.g. moon-pool, and/or over the side rigid mounts should return to exactly the same location when deployed. - 5.
-Take care with the physical installation, particularly cable runs and joins, and account for vessel vibrations, vessel traffic, water ingress, power-stability (pure sine wave for inverters, earthing), etc. Consider under-keel and overhead clearances. - 6.
-Minimise acoustic and vibration noise sources to acoustic sensors, IMU and electronics.
+Make equipment structures as rigid as possible to ensure stable geometry.
+E.g. moon-pool, and/or over the side rigid mounts should return to exactly the same location when deployed. - 5.
+Take care with the physical installation, particularly cable runs and joins to limit electrical interference/noise, and account for vessel vibrations, vessel thoroughfares, water ingress, power-stability (pure sine wave for inverters, earthing), etc. Consider under-keel and overhead clearances.
+Vessel stability should be considered on smaller vessels to ensure safe manoeuvrability around equipment. - 6.
+Minimise acoustic and vibration noise sources to acoustic sensors.
+IMU and electronics.

 - 7. Check vessel sounder or engine vibration and noise over engine revolution range.
 Test a range of survey speeds for noise changes.
 Where possible check the swath systems performance at desired survey speed and sea state. - 8.
 Check sky view of observed GNSS satellites in positioning system and minimise radio interference on GNSS antennas.
-Lost GNSS observations cannot be recovered. - Perform all manufacturer's self-tests and calibrations (positioning system, swath sonar, sound velocity instruments) to ensure validity of entire system.
+Lost GNSS observations cannot be recovered. - 9.
+Perform all manufacturer's self-tests and calibrations (positioning system, swath sonar, sound velocity instruments) to ensure validity of entire system.
 This includes a patch test (section 3.5) - 10.
-Record all sign conventions and calibrated geometries of installed sensors (screen captures and reports; section 6.2). - 11.
-Backup system and parameter files on a separate location (i.e. USB stick).
-It is also important for rolling back configurations when accidental, unknown system changes are made. - 12.
+Record all sign conventions and calibrated geometries of installed sensors (screen captures and reports; section 6.1). - 11.
+Backup system and parameter files on a separate location.
+This is also important for rolling back configurations when accidental, unknown system changes are made. - 12.
 Preferably complete mobilisation and testing before leaving port for the survey area. - 13.
 Check tidal observation equipment for connections to local tidal datum if required. - 14.
 Double check all geodetic parameter settings in positioning and acquisition systems for consistency.
 Ensure no undesired/undocumented transformations are taking place. - 15.
-Consider processing capability on vessel for near real-time assessment of acquired data. - 16.
+Consider processing capability on the vessel for near real-time assessment of acquired data. - 16.
 Confirm on-board vessel storage has enough capacity to capture all required raw data, including backup strategy. - 17.
 Discuss planned survey lines with vessel master, survey ground sea-states, forecast weather and implication for survey plan.
-Communication strategies between swath system operator and helm (including installing swath system helm display). - 18.
-Describe the equipment and actions undertaken on the vessel before, during and after the survey to form part of a 'mobilisation and calibration' report to be submitted along with the data (section 6.2).
+Communication strategies between MBES system operator and helm (including installing swath system helm display). - 18.
+Describe the equipment and actions undertaken on the vessel before, during and after the survey to form part of a 'mobilisation and calibration' report to be submitted along with the data (section 6.1).